glouppe/info8010-deep-learning/lecture4.md

 class: middle

-Contrary to fully connected networks, the dimensions of the output of an FCN is not fixed.
-It directly depends on the dimensions of the input, which can be images of abitrary sizes.
+Contrary to fully connected networks, the dimensions of the output of a fully convolutional network is not fixed.
+It directly depends on the dimensions of the input, which can be images of arbitrary sizes.

 ---